Culex pipiens: Habitat

 The Culex genus, and a large number of other mosquito species, thrive in mostly wet, humid, and temperate climates.
-In California population, it was shown that most females of Culex pipiens do not enter reproductive diapause during the winter, which differs from other mosquito species, such as Culex stigmatosoma or Culex tarsalis.
+In California population, it was shown that most females of C. pipiens do not enter reproductive diapause during the winter, which differs from other mosquito species, such as C. stigmatosoma or C. tarsalis.
 Most of them overwinters in a stage of host-seeking arrest.
 During the winter season, they survive by living in areas where they are sheltered from the elements, such as basements or sheds.
 Some members of this species also spend the winter season living in caves.
 The practice of overwintering tends to vary based on location, temperature and the period of time per day an organism receives sunlight, also known as the photoperiod.
 Parous females may overwinter together with nulliparous females.

 Larval habitats

 The habitats of C. pipiens larval habitats can be divided into two categories: natural, and artificial.
 Natural habitats include marshes, pools, manure piles, streams, and shallow ponds.
 Some artificial larval habitats are barrels, sewage ditches, and intermittent puddles.
 Many physical and chemical components of the materials that make up these habitats are critical to larval survival.
 Stable pH values, salt content in water, and the temperature of the habitat's environment, are all factors that can either positively or negatively influence larval survival rates.
 The presence of organic materials typically results in positive survival outcomes for C. pipiens.
 Ideal environments for C. pipiens contain significant amounts of organic matter.